Supporting (and Feeding) a Science Expedition

 An impromptu science meeting on a boat off the island of Bonaire.
 Click image for larger view and image credit.

 Even though we arrived in Bonaire during the rainy season, the sun was always shining.
-Mid afternoon clouds and rain would often only last for an hour or two.
+Mid-afternoon clouds and rain would often last for only an hour or two.
 Click image for larger view and image credit.

 Feeding a crew of people is always interesting.
 Feeding a crew of people on an island where 99% of the food comes in on a weekly cargo ship is an adventure!
 Then we add in the language for extra challenge.

-Bonaire has a new fresh greens and produce store called La Huerta which provides excellent service.
+Bonaire has a new fresh greens and produce store called La Huerta, which provides excellent service.
 We also found the Bonaire Food Warehouse and the Cultimara Grocery Store to be the best for our needs.
-In addition the island has other small stores more geared to neighborhood quick needs shopping.
+In addition, the island has other small stores more geared to neighborhood quick-needs shopping.

 Sign up for the Ocean Explorer E-mail Update List.